-Maddie Shimwell has recently been seen modelling for London Fashion Week 2018!
-Until recently she was a full-time dancer with Company Chameleon.
+Maddie Shimwell was most recently spotted modelling for London Fashion Week 2018!
+Previously she was a full-time dancer with Company Chameleon.
 Based in Manchester, the company create very physical work and often physical theatre, which they perform across the UK and worldwide.

 Maddie graduated with Trinity National Diploma in Professional Dance in 2014 before joining Chrysalis London, a contemporary dance company established in 2014'to capture the energy, excitement and raw hunger of brand new talent' and bring it to theatres, fashion shows and events.

 Maddie studied with the Claire Dobinson School of Dancing from a very young age, and has continued to visit us in breaks from her studies at Tring Park in Hertfordshire.We are delighted to be able to showcase Maddie's amazing portfolio below.

 Daisy Rathbone graduated in 2014 from Northern Ballet School.
-Daisy is following in her sister's graceful footsteps and taking to the seas, although her first year was spent with rival company Costa Cruises.
-Daisy joined the Costa Magica on 12 October 2014, sailing until the end of April.
+Daisy initially followed in her sister's graceful footsteps by taking to the seas, although her first year was spent with rival company Costa Cruises.
+Daisy joined the Costa Magica in October 2014, sailing until the end of April.

 Daisy sailed around the Mediterranean, the Canary Islands and the Caribbean, with several transatlantic passages on the Costa Magica.
 Daisy said she had a brilliant year, but that it would have been easier to talk to the passengers on an English-speaking (rather than Italian) ship!

-We are delighted that once she had seen the world, Daisy returned to us to complete her teacher training, and is now a fully qualified dance teacher with the Claire Dobinson School of Dancing.
+We are delighted that when she had seen the world, Daisy returned to us to complete her teacher training, and is now a fully qualified dance teacher with the Claire Dobinson School of Dancing.